clojure-camp/site/README.md

 # Clojure Camp Website

-This repo is for the public facing website of Clojure Camp.
+A public facing website for Clojure Camp.

 ## Setup

 ### Prerequisites

-- [babashka](https://github.com/babashka/babashka) - To run this clojure project we recommend installing [babashka](https://github.com/babashka/babashka).
-This will allow the running of the `bb` command.
+- [babashka](https://github.com/babashka/babashka) - To run this clojure project we recommend installing [babashka](https://github.com/babashka/babashka) on your computer.
+This will allow the running of the `bb` commands.

 ### Generating and serving the website

-1. Make changes in src/index.clj then run the command below.
+1. Make changes in src/root.clj then run the command below.

 ```
-bb src/index.clj
+bb start
 ```

 2. This will rebuild the website and run a local web server on: